Page loading ... Please wait.

 Printer Friendly Page

-Ricotta (pronounced "rih-KAHT-tuh") means "recooked", and is a rich Italian cheese made from the whey (watery residue from making other cheeses, like mozzarella) that is cooked to produce a mild, nutty flavored white cheese.
+A few notes on ingredients.
+Ricotta (pronounced "rih-KAHT-tuh") means "recooked", and is a rich Italian cheese that used to be made from the whey (watery residue from making other cheeses, like mozzarella) that is cooked to produce a mild, milky and nutty flavored white cheese.
 It is very similar to our cottage cheese only it is very perishable.
 Keep this in mind when buying ricotta, as once you open the container it needs to be used within a few days.
-(To solve the problem of what to do with leftover ricotta, I suggest the Cherry Ricotta Muffin recipe on the site or the Breakfast Tiramisu.)
-Ricotta comes in whole milk, low fat, or part skim and in this recipe I suggest using the whole milk ricotta.
+Ricotta comes in whole milk or part skim and you can use either one in this recipe.
+Calabro Ricotta is the brand I like as it doesn't contain preservatives.

-Preheat oven to 350 degrees F (177 degrees C).
-Place rack in the middle of the oven.
-Line 16 muffin pans with paper liners or spray with a non stick vegetable spray.
+Chocolate Ricotta Muffins: Preheat your oven to 350 degrees F (180 degrees C).
+Place the oven rack in the middle of the oven.
+Line 12 muffin cups with paper liners or spray the muffin cups with a non stick vegetable spray.

-In a medium sized bowl, whisk the ricotta cheese and then add the eggs, one at a time, beating well after each addition.
-Add the milk, vanilla extract, and cooled and melted butter, mixing well.
-Set aside.
+In a medium sized bowl, whisk the eggs.
+Add the ricotta cheese and whisk to combine.
+Then whisk in the sugar, milk, vanilla extract, and melted butter.

-In a large mixing bowl, whisk together the flour, sugar, baking powder, salt, and cocoa powder.
+In a large mixing bowl, whisk together the flour, cocoa powder, baking powder, baking soda, and salt.
+Stir in the chocolate chips.
 Add the ricotta mixture to the flour mixture.
-Stir just until combined and then fold in the chocolate chips.
+Stir just until combined.
 Do not over mix this batter or the muffins will be tough when baked.

-Place in the oven and bake about 20 minutes or until lightly browned and a toothpick inserted in the center of a muffin comes out clean.
+Place in the oven and bake about 18 - 20 minutes or until set and a toothpick inserted in the center of a muffin comes out with a few moist crumbs (the tops of the muffins will have cracks).
 Remove from oven and place on a wire rack to cool.
+Can be stored at room temperature or in the refrigerator for 2 to 3 days.
+They can also be frozen.

 Chocolate Ricotta Muffins: